OxfordHCC/Aretha/README.md

 Then run `ng serve` in \ui and head to `localhost:4200`

+Stripped away a lot of the components from other views that we don't want/need for IoT-refine

+Found what needs to be changed to get refinebar running with IoT stuff, next step is to hook this up to an API for our database

 ## UI scratch

+A misguided attempt to build the UI from scratch, hacking refine will be far uglier code but will have far more features if it works

 Pip install dnspython and ipwhois, run `dbTocsv.py` to convert postgres data to csv, visualise with stacked bars in `test.html`